 The costs and benefits are unevenly distributed.
 Traces of oil and asbestos dust do not reach Europe's beaches.
 And as long as that remains the case, there will be no interest in finding a fairer solution.
 The price for the “Western” consumption model, which is based on unlimited availability, is paid by the countries of the global south, which have no real choice as to whether they want to participate in this trade or not.

-The companies that benefit from shipbreaking through low disposal costs try to shield their coastal areas with gates and walls.
-Human rights activists are campaigning for improved working conditions in the “Shipbreaking Yards”.
-The documentaries “Iron Eater” and “Toxic Tanker Scrap for Bangladesh” shed light on the problems and the involvement of German shipping companies.
+The companies that benefit from the abortion through low disposal costs try to shield their coastal areas through goals and walls.
+Human rights activists are committed to improved working conditions in the "Shipbreaking Yards".
+The documentaries "Eisenfresser" and "toxic tanker scrap for Bangladesh" shed light on the problems and the participation of German shipping companies.

-Reflagging is a central method for circumventing legal regulations in ship recycling.
-European shipping companies have their ships sailing under foreign flags, often from non-EU countries, to avoid strict EU regulations.
-These “flags of convenience” often come from Caribbean island nations such as St. Kitts and Nevis.
-Through this practice, shipping companies save the costs of compliant scrapping, pay taxes to the flag states and circumvent ship recycling regulations.
+The re -flag is a central method for the circumvention of legal regulations in ship recycling.
+European shipping companies let their ships ride under foreign flags, often from non-EU countries, to avoid the strict EU regulations.
+These "cheap flags" often come from Caribbean island states such as St. Kitts and Nevis.
+Through this practice, the shipping companies save the costs of a non -regulation scrapping, pay taxes to the flag states and avoid the regulations for ship recycling.

 The effects are alarming: the reflagging of ships outside the EU is widespread, so that in 2007 around half of the ships of European shipping companies were sailing under non-European flags.
 The environment near the beach wharves will also be permanently damaged.
 To expand the shipyards, mangrove forests are often cut down to free the beach for ship skeletons.
 The toxic substances from the ships, which seep unhindered into the sand, also destroy the local biodiversity.
 The pollution is even visible on satellite images.
 In Chittagong, the largest ship-breaking yard in Bangladesh, traces of oil stretch for kilometers into the Gulf of Bengal, the effects of which on the sea can only be imagined.
 The operators of the ships benefit from the low disposal costs, while the employees and the environment in the global south have to bear the negative consequences.
 At the same time, the economic benefits of scrapping cannot be ignored.
 Bangladesh is largely dependent on the steel “obtained” through scrapping